jaffamonkey/PageObjectPatternAppium/README.md

 To Run the Cucumber test

-    * mvn validate && Platorm="android" mvn clean -Dtest=RunnerCukes test
+    * mvn validate && Platform="android" mvn clean -Dtest=RunnerCukes test

-1.Please make sure you have capabilities.json  under caps folder.

-2.RUNNER value in config.properties can be set with parallel or distribute.
+RUNNER value in config.properties can be set with parallel or distribute.
 (Parallel will run the same test cases across devices & distribute will split the test cases randomly across devices)

-3.No need to start appium server externally , framework takes case of starting and shutting down the server for you.
+No need to start appium server externally , framework takes care of starting and shutting down the server for you.

 Post Run :